Hi! My name is Lauren Juliff and I’ve been travelling the world for eight years and counting.

 I travel with my boyfriend most of the time.
 However, because we both begun our travels alone we recognise the benefits of solo travel.
 Several times a year, we’ll head off to different countries and spend a few weeks meeting new people and getting out of our cosy couple bubble.

 I’m an independent traveller and I’ll almost always opt to explore somewhere myself over taking a tour.
-As of 2013, I no longer accept comped activities or press trips in exchange for a review.
+I don’t accept comped activities or press trips in exchange for a review.
 I pay for all my travels myself, every single aspect, so there’s never any confusion as to whether my opinion has been influenced.
 If I can’t afford to do something, I’ll either work my ass off until I can, or not do it at all.
-I want to show you that travel is affordable, and I can’t do that if someone else is paying for it.

 This Lifestyle Isn’t Perfect